400plus/400plus/devinfo.md

 heap space, and this way to be safe from __OFW__'s and our heap allocations (__`malloc()`__).

+## image player stuff
+0xF4B8 - there is a structure, offset 0x18 seems to be the RealImagePosition, perhaps there are the zoom levels and other stuff for the "PB IM" (playback image)

 ## DP Led blink
 	eventproc_EdLedBlink();
 	// or